aamkye/ubuntu_on_WD_PRx100/readme.md

 _More info (static IP, bonding, etc) on <https://netplan.io>._

 The Ubuntu boot disk is now ready.

-Shutdown with
+Shutdown with:

 ```bash
 sudo halt -p
 ```

-and plug the USB drive in the NAS.
+Plug the USB drive in the NAS.

 **Boot up and enjoy!**